Art Basel, Unlimited

 Messeplatz 10, 4005

-The Gallery’s participation in the Unlimited presentation at Art Basel 2019 further exemplifies a dedication to pushing the boundaries of contemporary art both conceptually and physically.
+The Gallery’s participation in the Unlimited presentation at Art Basel 2019 further exemplified a dedication to pushing the boundaries of contemporary art both conceptually and physically.

 Coco Fusco’s newest sculptural work, Tin Man of the Twenty-First Century, made in collaboration with artist Chico MacMurtrie, parodies grandiose representations of political leaders that adorn public spaces.
 Fusco’s ten-foot tall depiction of President Donald Trump resembles the Tin Woodman character from the film The Wizard of Oz.
 While the film character may have been overly sentimental, his behavior can also be interpreted as petulant and self-centered, adding another layer of symbolism to the sculpture.